Complete Gravel Biking Guide — Everything to Know Before Hitting Gravel

 Pedals and Shoes

-Mountain bike clipless shoes boost pedaling efficiency over long distances and still allow you to walk comfortably off the bike.
-Alternatively, use stiff-soled shoes with grippy off-road flat pedals.
+By using the best gravel bike shoes you will boost pedaling efficiency over long distances and still be able to walk comfortably off the bike.
+Alternatively, use stiff-soled mountain bike shoes with grippy off-road flat pedals.
 This setup isn’t as efficient, but it can be more comfortable, easier to use, and cheaper.